instructa/browser-echo/packages/mcp/README.md

 - **"Check frontend logs"** — Get recent console logs from your browser
 - **"Show only errors from the last 2 minutes"** — Filter by level and time
-- **"Find hydration mismatch warnings"** — Search for specific issues
+- **"Show network requests from the last 5 minutes"** — View recent API calls and their status
+- **"Find failed API calls"** — Identify network errors and failed requests
 - **"Clear logs and start fresh"** — Reset the buffer for new captures

 Your AI assistant will automatically use the appropriate MCP tools to fetch and analyze the logs without you needing to copy/paste from terminals.